Quantification of [11C]-R-PK11195 PET

 2-tissue compartment model with plasma input

-Kropholler et al. (2004) have validated the use of 2-tissue compartment model in estimating the total distribution volume (VT) and binding potential (k3/k4).
-VB was fitted, but K1/k2 was fixed to whole cortex value.
+Kropholler et al (2005) and Jučaite et al (2012) have validated the use of 2-tissue compartment model in estimating the total distribution volume (VT) and binding potential (k3/k4).
+VB was fitted, but K1/k2 was fixed to whole cortex value (Kropholler et al., 2005).
 With another tracer for peripheral benzodiazepine receptor ([11C]DAA1106) K1/k2 was found to differ among individuals (Ikoma et al., 2007), suggesting that k3/k4 should be preferred over VT.

 Reference tissue input

-However, the unsupervised tissue classification does not succeed in finding a reference tissue curve in all cases, and therefore a supervised clustering algorithm has been developed and validated (Turkheimer et al. 2007), and Matlab software Super-PK is available for this purpose.
-Reference region curve was then used to estimate binding potential (BPND) with simplified reference tissue model (SRTM) and rank-shaping regularized exponential spectral analysis (RS-ESA).
+However, the unsupervised tissue classification does not succeed in finding a reference tissue curve in all cases, and therefore a supervised clustering algorithm has been developed and validated (Turkheimer et al., 2007), and Matlab software Super-PK is available for this purpose.
+The resulting pseudo-reference region curve was then used to estimate binding potential (BPND) with simplified reference tissue model (SRTM) and rank-shaping regularized exponential spectral analysis (RS-ESA).
 Wavelet-based Logan plot, basis pursuit and SRTM give better ICC than ratio or traditional Logan method (Anderson et al., 2007).

-For certain diseases it has been shown that cerebellum or certain cortical regions do not have increased microglial burden, and then these regions can be used as reference region for reference tissue model (Gerhard et al., 2002; 2005).
-Cerebellar grey matter can be used as reference tissue for quantifying TSPO expression in human glioma (Su et al., 2015).
+For certain diseases it has been shown that cerebellum or certain cortical regions do not have increased microglial burden, and then these regions can be used as reference region for reference tissue model (Gerhard et al., 2002 and 2005; Kropholler et al., 2007c; Holmes et al., 2016) to assess regional changes.
+Cerebellar grey matter can be used as reference tissue with SRTM for quantifying TSPO expression in human glioma (Su et al., 2015).
+DVR maps were also calculated with Logan plot using the cerebellar cortex as input function in patients with chronic fatigue syndrome (Nakatomi et al., 2014).
+Jeon et al (2017) and Seo et al (2021) have used cerebellum as reference region to calculate DVR maps of the brains of patients with chronic pain, and used an alternative form of reference input Logan plot (Zhou et al., 2009), which is less sensitive to noise.

 Ratio method with white matter as reference tissue

-Hammoud et al. (2005) validated by simulations the calculation of tissue-to-white matter ratio as a parameter related to binding potential.
+Hammoud et al (2005) validated by simulations the calculation of tissue-to-white matter ratio as a parameter related to binding potential.
 They calculated the ratio from 10 to 60 min p.i..
-Unfortunately this method was not included in the comparison by Schuitemaker et al. (2007).
+Unfortunately this method was not included in the comparison by Schuitemaker et al (2007b).

 Suggested analysis method for Turku

-When plasma curves corrected for radioactive metabolites (Roivainen et al., 2009) are available, the method of Kropholler et al. (2004) is preferable choice for analysis method for regional data.
-To calculate parametric VT images the Logan graphical analysis is recommended (Schuitemaker et al., 2007), although a strictly linear phase can not be achieved.
+When plasma curves corrected for radioactive metabolites (Roivainen et al., 2009) are available, the method of Kropholler et al (2005) is preferable choice for analysis method for regional data.
+To calculate parametric VT images the Logan graphical analysis is recommended (Schuitemaker et al., 2007a), although a strictly linear phase can not be achieved.

-When plasma curves are not available, the very simple method by Hammoud et al. (2005) seems like worth testing.
+When plasma curves are not available, the very simple method by Hammoud et al (2005) seems like worth testing.
 Ratio image can be calculated e.g. using program imgratio.
-However, if precise quantitation is needed and extraction of valid reference tissue curves is possible (supervised cluster analysis is available in TPC; contact Jouni Tuisku), then RPM1 method is recommended (Schuitemaker et al., 2012), using PMOD or imgbfbp.
-Set the range of basis functions to the values determined for use with [11C]-R-PK11195 in TPC (contact Jouni Tuisku).
+However, if precise quantitation is needed and extraction of valid reference tissue curves is possible, then RPM1 method is recommended (Schuitemaker et al., 2013), using PMOD or imgbfbp.
+The supervised cluster analysis can be applied to extract the reference tissue curve (Rissanen et al., 2014), and it can be used as input function in Logan plot for calculating regional DVR and in SRTM analysis for calculating BPND images for SPM (Schuitemaker et al., 2013; Sucksdorff et al., 2017 and 2019; Rissanen et al., 2018).
+Set the range of basis functions to the values determined for use with [11C]-R-PK11195 in TPC by Jouni Tuisku (Sucksdorff et al., 2019).

 11C-R-PK11195 PET imaging allows noninvasive in vivo imaging and quantification of macrophages in rheumatoid synovitis, and possibly even in subclinical synovitis (van der Laken et al., 2008; Kropholler et al., 2009).
 Noninvasive visualization of macrophages may be useful both for detecting early synovitis and for monitoring synovitis activity during treatment (van der Laken et al., 2008; Gent et al., 2012; Roivainen et al., 2013).